ORBAT/S4QS-RS/README.md

   },

   "S3Copier": {
+    // AWS Redshift options.
+    // Required.
+    "Redshift": {
+      // if the Redshift cluster's status is anything but "available", try checking its status at intervals
+      // of clusterAvailCheckInterval seconds until it's back up.
+Set this to -1 to bail out if the cluster
+      // becomes unavailable.
+      // Optional.
+Defaults to -1.
+      "clusterAvailCheckInterval": 300,
+      // Redshift connection string.
+      // Required.
+      "connStr": "postgres://username:password@example.com:5439/schema",
+      // cluster region.
+      // Required.
+      "region": "us-east-1",
+      // bound parameters.
+ClusterIdentifier is required, others are optional "params": {
+        // cluster ID.
+        // Required.
+        "ClusterIdentifier": "mycluster"
+      }
+    },
     // AWS S3 constructor options.
     // Required.
 ACL must be defined here, other parameters are optional.
     "S3": {